eltos/pre-commit-hook-lxml/README.md

   the file before it does not change.
 This is because lxml may need to run several times due to inconsistencies.
 The (good?) default is `5` and there are little reasons to deviate from it.
++ `-e` or `--endings` (or `--line-endings`) controls the line endings of the reformatted files.
+It can take one of the following values.
+  - `unix` for LF line endings.
+  - `windows` for CRLF line endings.
+  - `mac` for CR line endings (Mac Classic).
+  - `auto` (the default) will detect the line endings of the original file and apply it to the reformatted file.
+If the file had mixed line endings, the same line endings will be applied to the entire file in this order:
+    `windows` > `mac` > `unix` -- as soon as the original file had one CRLF line ending, all lines will end with CRLF, etc.
 + `-l` or `--log-level` is the log level.
 One of `DEBUG`, `INFO`, `WARNING`, `ERROR` or `CRITICAL`.
 + `-w` or `--write` tells the hook implementation to write the changes to the